ncatlab/nlab-content/pages/1/0/2/1/1201/content.md

 * The "only if" direction of Lemma \ref{MembershipMinimal} requires only excluded middle.

-* The "if" direction of Lemma \ref{MembershipMinimal} requires excluded middle, also that every set is contained in a transitive one (which requires some form of the [[axiom of replacement]]), as well as the [[axiom of separation]] in the form "the intersection of any class with a set is a set."
+* The "if" direction of Lemma \ref{MembershipMinimal} requires excluded middle, also that every set is contained in a transitive one (the [[axiom of transitive closure]], which follows from [[axiom of replacement|replacement]]), as well as the [[axiom of separation]] in the form "the intersection of any class with a set is a set."

 Another version of the axiom of foundation which *is* intuitionistically acceptable, but makes no reference to proper classes is: